-The cluster team pays full regard to DfE guidance Keeping Children Safe in Education 2023; the Protection of Freedoms Act 2012; the Childcare (Disqualification) and Childcare (Early Years Provision Free of Charge) (Extended Entitlement (Amendment) Regulations 2018 under S75 of the Childcare Act 2006.
+Red Kite Cluster pays full regard to DfE guidance Keeping Children Safe in Education 2024; the Protection of Freedoms Act 2012; the Childcare (Disqualification) and Childcare (Early Years Provision Free of Charge) (Extended Entitlement (Amendment) Regulations 2018 under S75 of the Childcare Act 2006.

-We ensure that all appropriate measures are applied in relation to everyone who works in or on behalf of the cluster who is likely to be perceived by the children as a safe and trustworthy adult.
+We ensure that all appropriate measures are applied in relation to everyone who works in or on behalf of the school who is likely to be perceived by the children as a safe and trustworthy adult.